MIDSHIRES BEARDED COLLIE CLUB

 A DNA sample on its own is of little value.
 You will need to supply the following:

-7) Any clinical information regarding the dog’s health e.g. for a dog that may be used for research into an inherited disease, whether the dog is clear, affected or a carrier is important information if known.
+Any clinical information regarding the dog’s health, e.g., for a dog that may be used for research into an inherited disease, whether the dog is clear, affected, or a carrier, is important information if known.

 What does it cost?

-If the DNA is to be stored for future unspecified purposes, the AHT ask for a one off donation of £5.00 per sample to help to cover administrative costs.
-This charge is the responsibility of the owner of the dog.
+If the DNA is to be stored for future, unspecified purposes, the AHT asks for a one-off donation of £5.00 per sample to help cover administrative costs.
+This charge is the responsibility of the dog owner.
 Swabs and submission forms are available from the Animal Health Trust email – canine.genetics@aht.org.uk (also the email address for updating the health information on your dog).

 Text-only version of this page | Edit this page | Manage website | Website design: 2-minute-website.com